-Senior Research Associate
+Sr. Research Associate

-Prior to joining the Center, she worked for over 25 years with the Inter-tribal Council of Michigan developing and managing maternal, infant and early childhood health promotion programs, as well as contributing to tribal, state and national policy development efforts.
+Prior to joining the Center, Elizabeth worked for over 25 years in Michigan developing and managing maternal, infant and early childhood health promotion programs, as well as contributing to tribal, state and national policy development efforts.
 Her research experience includes needs assessment, program piloting and evaluation, and population-based surveillance projects using vital records, PRAMS and BRFS data.

 She completed an MPH at the University of Michigan School of Public Health and a BS in French at Georgetown University.